MarkUgarov/maybe-this-will-help/java/testing/jmockit.md

 In this fiction, your team somehow endet up to program in singleton patern and likes static methods.
 There is nothing you can do about.

-You wrote two little classes: a `Controller` and a `Service`.
+You wrote two little classes: a `Controller` and a `SingletonManager`.
 Assume we are in an early stage of the project and just want to make first steps by implementing the `Controller` without having the full functionality of the backend.
-In this szenario, the `Controller` holds the "logic" while the `Service` is supposed to provide the rest of the "functionality" later on.
+In this szenario, the `Controller` holds the "logic" while the `SingletonManager` is supposed to provide the rest of the "functionality" later on.

 **The process:**